 Bruce reads to Alfred.
 Selina shows up…just because.
 Ivy sneaks in a few times a week to steal food and happened to spot Bruce.
 And off-screen, too.
 Wait, if Ivy and Selina can sneak into a hospital, why don’t they just stay there instead of random people’s houses?
 Surely, hospitals would be better stocked.
 Oh, whatever.

-Anyway, Bruce tells her about Alfred’s stabbing and thinks that Reggie’s involvement is because of Bruce’s meeting with the board of Wayne Enterprises.
+Bruce tells her about Alfred’s stabbing and thinks that Reggie’s involvement is because of Bruce’s meeting with the board of Wayne Enterprises.
 Some of Bruce’s files are missing.
 If Bruce finds him, he can find out who hired him.
-Selina, of course, is skeptical that Bruce can do this.
-She warns Bruce against this, but Bruce doesn’t want her help.
-He can’t have someone else being hurt because of him.
+Selina is skeptical that Bruce can do this and warns Bruce against this, but Bruce doesn’t want someone else hurt because of him.
 Either way, Selina reminds Bruce that he knows how to find her.
-What, he has to give Ivy $20 again?

 Gordon and Dent head to a Chinese restaurant and it’s as stereotypical as you’d get.
 There’s seedy doings in the basement, but Xi Lu, played by Perry Yung, does make himself known to the two.
 When asked about Loeb, Lu says he doesn’t know him.
 Just then, Lu gets a phone call and addresses the two by name.
 He barks an order to the men, who are all armed with knives instead of guns for some reason.

 Dent and Gordon flee and almost find themselves trapped, but Bullock arrives to save the day!
 Bullock won’t return since he knows the place will be cleaned out in five minutes.
 Griggs set them up, meaning Loeb knows that they’re onto him.
 All you have to do with Griggs is scare him enough.
 So how does Bullock do this?